nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 Chronic stress related to finances can be debilitating because the factors causing it are difficult to resolve, and many worsen over time.
 Long-term stress increases the risk of mental health issues and other health problems.

-### Racism shapes who experiences poverty—and its health effects—in NYC.
+### Racism shapes who experiences poverty — and its health effects — in NYC.

 In NYC, as in most places in the United States, there are more Black and Latino residents living in poverty than residents of other races. <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/housing/">This is a product of racism</a> and a history of policies that deprive people of color of access to home ownership, education and jobs, and other opportunities to build wealth and economic stability.